 We want our children to be excellent communicators.
 We want them to be able to recognise when their mental well-being is good and not so good.
 We want them to feel comfortable talking about how they feel and asking for support whenever they need it.

 Pupils at Quilters Junior School are taught explicitly how to self-care.
 They are taught how to use the '5 Ways to Well-Being':

 - Connect with others

 - Take notice of the world around you

 - Be active

 Ultimately, leading on from the quote of Martin Luther King Junior, we know that happy children learn.
-Our children feel valued, recognised and fulfilled.
+Our children feel appreciated, respected, recognised, fulfilled and loved.
 They are self-aware and emotionally intelligent.
 They are ready to make a difference to those around them now and in the future.